why-not-try-calmer/openSUSE-docs-revamped-temp/CONTRIBUTING.md

 * for `fish` run the following command once from a fish shell: `set -Ua fish_user_paths /home/your-user-name/.local/bin`; start a fresh shell with `exec fish`
 * for `zsh` add `export PATH=$PATH/home/your-user-name/.local/bin` to `~/.zshrc`; reload to apply changes with `source ~/.zshrc`

-## Poetry installation (requires python3.5+)
+## Poetry installation (requires Python 3.5+)

 Install via poetry installer : `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python -`

-After installation command complete you will find your poetry install under `$HOME/.poetry/bin` This directory will be automatically added to your $PATH environment variable, by appending a statement to your $HOME/.profile configuration (or equivalent files).
-If you do not feel comfortable with this, please pass the --no-modify-path flag to the installer and manually add the Poetry's bin directory to your path.
+After the installation command completes, you will find your Poetry install under `$HOME/.poetry/bin` This directory will be automatically added to your $PATH environment variable, by appending a statement to your $HOME/.profile configuration (or equivalent files).
+If you do not feel comfortable with this, pass the `--no-modify-path` flag to the installer and manually add the Poetry's bin directory to your path.

-Another ways to install poetry are via openSUSE repository `zypper install python38-poetry` for python 3.8 and `zypper install python36-poetry` for python 3.6.
+Another ways to install poetry are via openSUSE repository `zypper install python38-poetry` for Python 3.8 and `zypper install python36-poetry` for Python 3.6.

 ### Enable tab completion for `poetry`
 ```